openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-web.md

 | issuers  | Array<string>                            | Issuer of the certificate that matches the private key.|

   **Example**
+  This example shows two-way authentication when interconnection with certificate management is not supported.
   ```ts
   // xxx.ets API9
   import web_webview from '@ohos.web.webview'